Flexible Intermediate Bulk Container Bags (FIBC Bags): Complete Guide for 2026

 |---|---|---|

-| Foldable & Flexible | Space-efficient storage | 5,000 empty bags per pallet |
+| Foldable & Flexible | Maximizes storage efficiency by reducing space requirements when empty. | Up to 5,000 empty bags can be stored on a single pallet. |

-| Heavy Load Capacity | Safe transport of 500–4,000 lb | 1,500 kg SWL bags tested to 7,620 kg |
+| Heavy Load Capacity | Enables safe handling and transportation of large-volume materials. | 1,500 kg SWL bags tested to withstand approximately 7,620 kg. |

 Maintaining FIBC Quality